Antrim Township, Pennsylvania: Geography

 Antrim Township lies along the southern edge of Franklin County, bordered to the south by Washington County in Maryland.
-The township surrounds the borough of Greencastle, a separate municipality.
+The township entirely surrounds the borough of Greencastle, a separate municipality.
 The unincorporated community of State Line sits along the southern edge of the township.
 Other unincorporated communities in the township include Bushtown, Coseytown, Worleytown, Milnor, Johnston, Kauffman, Browns Mills, Clay Hill, Shady Grove, Waynecastle, and Wingerton.

 U.S. Route 11 and Interstate 81 cross the township, leading north to Chambersburg, the county seat, and south to Hagerstown, Maryland.
 I-81 has three exits (numbers 1, 3, and 5) in the township.
 Pennsylvania Route 16 runs at right angles to the other two highways, leading east to Waynesboro and west to Mercersburg.

 According to the United States Census Bureau, the township has a total area of 182.1 km2, of which 181.9 km2 is land and 0.2 km2, or 0.10%, is water.
 Conococheague Creek, a south-flowing tributary of the Potomac River, forms the western boundary of the township in two places.